-The list implementations presented in this chapter create and store a copy when a new element is inserted into the list.
+List users must decide whether they wish to store a copy of any given element on each list that contains it.
 For small elements such as an integer, this makes sense.

-If the elements are payroll records, it might be desirable for the list node to store a pointer to the record rather than store the record itself.
+If the elements are payroll records, it might be desirable for the list node to store a pointer to the record rather than store a copy of the record itself.
 This change would allow multiple list nodes (or other data structures) to point to the same record, rather than make repeated copies of the record.
 Not only might this save space, but it also means that a modification to an element's value is automatically reflected at all locations where it is referenced.
 The disadvantage of storing a pointer to each element is that the pointer requires space of its own.
 If elements are never duplicated, then this additional space adds unnecessary overhead.

-The C^{++} implementations for lists presented in this section give the user of the list the choice of whether to store copies of elements or pointers to elements.
-The user can declare Elem to be, for example, a pointer to a payroll record.
+The $\mathbb{C}^{++}$ implementations for lists presented in this section give the user of the list the choice of whether to store copies of elements or pointers to elements.
+The user can declare $\mathbf{E}$ to be, for example, a pointer to a payroll record.
 In this case, multiple lists can point to the same copy of the record.
-On the other hand, if the user declares Elem to be the record itself, then a new copy of the record will be made when it is inserted into the list.
+On the other hand, if the user declares $\mathbf{E}$ to be the record itself, then a new copy of the record will be made when it is inserted into the list.

-Whether it is more advantageous to use pointers to elements or not depends on the intended application.
-In general, the larger the elements and the more they are duplicated, the more likely that pointers to elements is the better approach.
+Whether it is more advantageous to use pointers to shared elements or separate copies depends on the intended application.
+In general, the larger the elements and the more they are duplicated, the more likely that pointers to shared elements is the better approach.